R1ckyH/ChatBridgeReforged/doc/cqhttp.md

 CBR cqhttp client is work as a websocket client

 Things you need to do
+- setup a qq bot like [go-cqhttp](https://github.com/Mrs4s/go-cqhttp)

+- CBR client is a websocket client connect to cq bot

 - edit `host`, `port`, and `access-token` in cqhttp's config

 - edit the `config` of CBR `ChatBridgeReforged_cqhttp.py`.

 - edit the `config/cqhttp.json` of CBR plugin `cqhttp.py`.